Thomaxx78/Portfolio/README.md

 Zapier automates your work across 5000+ app integrations.
 I use it to send me a discord message on my Dev server and it tells me when: - I or someone commit - I have a github notification

-Imgbot who's not currently working
+Imgbot who's not currently working, its not sending any pr.

 CodeFactor who instantly performs Code Review with every GitHub Commit or PR.